vlandham/captain_z/out/captain_z.md

 Captain Z was confused until she saw that Lucy was pointing up.
 Captain Z looked up as well to see the sails of her ship blowing in the wind. _The sails,_ she thought, _of course!_

 Filled out and full of air, the sails did look a bit like wings.
-Just like the Pegasus of legend, perhaps the feathers could only work on the wings of the steed.
+Just like the Pegasus of legend, perhaps the feathers would work as part of the wings of the steed.

 #

 It was their last chance.
-Wind Drinker was almost alongside the Sea Breaker as it neared the entrance.
+Wind Drinker was almost alongside the Sea Breaker as it sped toward the entrance to the port.
 As soon as they were in range, Captain Spears would open fire.

 Captain Z ran to the mast and started climbing up the rope ladder to the sail.
 As she held on with one hand, she took two of the feathers in the other hand and jammed them into the sail cloth.
 The quill of one of the feathers stuck.

 Instantly, the boat jolted.
-The hull creaked loudly as it lifted up partway out of the water.
+The hull creaked loudly and lifted up partway out of the water.

+It worked!
 They were starting to float, but it wasn't enough.
+They were only a few feet out of the water.

-With the jolt, Captain Z was thrown back and swung wide on the ladder.
-She swung herself back to the sail and jabbed the second feather into the sail.
+The jolt threw Captain Z back and she swung away holding on to the ladder.
+She swung herself back toward the sail and jabbed in the second feather.

 The ship creaked again as it lifted up completely out of the water.
 Now they were skimming across the surface of the sea, and they were moving at a breakneck speed.

 In two seconds, they would skim right in front of the Sea Breaker.
-Desperately, Captain Z grabbed the last two feathers in her free hand and jumped up to jab them both into the sail.
+Desperately, Captain Z grabbed the last two feathers in her free hand and jumped up into the sail.
+Both feathers stuck to the sail as Captain Z fell down to the ground.

 Wind Drinker lurched into the air like a wind powered rocket.

 Captain Spears and his crew stood slack-jawed and silent.
-Their necks craned up as Captain Z sailed her ship over their heads and out towards the sea.
+Their necks craned up as Captain Z's ship sailed over their heads and out towards the sea.
 No one could speak.
-Spears's eye changed to a brilliant yellow as he watched the flying vessel in awe and wonder.
+Spears's eye changed to a brilliant yellow as he watched the flying vessel, not believing what he was seeing.

 Wind Drinker flew steadily up and up until finally leveling off high in the sky.
-Muddle flew right along next to Captain Z and weaved back and forth among the masts deck as they went.
-The children realized they had escaped and were now flying and they began to cheer.
+Muddle flew along next to Captain Z and weaved back and forth among the masts deck as they went.
+The children began to cheer when they realized they had somehow escaped.

-Captain Z lashed the feathers to the sail with a bit of rope and jumped down to join in the celebration.
+Captain Z lashed the feathers to the sail with a bit of string and jumped down to join in the celebration.

 With no water to slow it down, the ship flew as fast as the wind.
-Captain Spears and his crew were soon just a small dot on the horizon. _But how do I steer?_ Captain Z wondered.
+The Sea Breaker was soon just a small dot on the horizon. _But how do I steer?_ Captain Z wondered.
 Without water to push around, a rudder should be of no use.
 She decided to try the wheel anyways, just to be sure.
-She untied the ropes that were keeping the wheel from moving and slowly started to turn it.
+She untied the ropes that were keeping it steady and slowly started to turn it.

 Magically, the ship started to turn as well!
-The movement was faster than what you would expect in the water, but that was no problem for Captain Z. She would learn to fly this ship just as well as she could sail it.
+The movement was faster than what you would expect in the water, but that was no problem for Captain Z. She would learn to fly the ship just as well as she could sail it.

 #

 The cheering stopped as the children turned to look back to see a glimpse of the destruction of the Port of Goodnews.
-It was far off in the distance now, but they could still make out smoke and fire coming from the buildings near the bay.
-The pirates were taking the city for themselves.
+It was far off now in the distance now, but they could still make out smoke and fire coming from the buildings near the bay.
+The pirates were no doubt taking the city for themselves.

 "The people need our help," Nova said.

 "They need help, Aye," Captain Z said.
-"But one ship won't do a lick of good, even if it can fly."
+"But one ship won't do a lick of good, even one that flys."
 She turned to look at Nova and the other two children that she had sworn to protect.
 "We can't save Goodnews, least not by ourselves."

 Nova looked sad.
 "Then where do we go to get help?"
 She asked.